What is neck pain (cervicalgia)?

-Neck pain is pain in or around the spine beneath your head, known as the cervical spine.
+Neck pain, sometimes called cervicalgia, is pain in or around your spine beneath your head.
+Your neck is also known as your cervical spine.
 Neck pain is a common symptom of many different injuries and medical conditions.

-You might have axial neck pain (felt mostly in the neck) or radicular neck pain (pain shoots into other areas such as the shoulders or arms).
-It can be acute (lasting from days to up to 6 weeks) or chronic (lasts longer than 3 months to years).
+You might have axial neck pain (felt mostly in your neck) or radicular neck pain (pain that shoots into other areas, such as your shoulders or arms).
+It can be acute (lasting from days to six weeks) or chronic (lasting longer than three months).

-Neck pain can interfere with daily activities and reduce your quality of life if left untreated.
+Neck pain can interfere with your daily activities and reduce your quality of life if it’s not treated.

 What does neck pain feel like?